-In 1869, Neumann coined the term “myeloid” since he first noticed the spleen didn’t make white blood cells but rather the bone marrow did.
-The term “acute leukemia” came about by Wilhelm Ebstein in 1889 to show the difference between fatal leukemias and rapidly progressive leukemias from slow-growing chronic leukemias.
+In 1869, Neumann first coined the term “myeloid” when he discovered white blood cells or leukocytes are produced in the bone marrow, not the spleen as originally believed.
+The term “acute leukemia” was first used by Wilhelm Ebstein in 1889 to show the difference between fatally aggressive, rapidly progressive, and slow-growing chronic leukemias.

 AML was the first fully sequenced cancer genome in 2008.
-Researchers extracted DNA from leukemic cells and compared them to skin not affected.
-Several genes in the leukemic cells were composed of acquired mutations that weren’t associated with leukemia previously.
+Researchers extracted DNA from leukemic cells and compared them to healthy, normal, and unaffected tissues.
+Several genes in the leukemic cells are acquired mutations that weren’t originally associated with leukemia previously.

-General signs of AML at its early stages can be similar to symptoms of the flu and various other common diseases.
-Your symptoms can also vary depending on which blood cells are affected.
+General signs of AML during the early stages of disease activity are similar to symptoms of the flu and other common medical conditions.
+Symptoms also vary depending on the type of blood cells affected.

 If you develop any worrisome symptoms or something that seems unusual, contact your doctor.

-When you have AML, there are a variety of complications or effects you could experience.
-Either the disease itself causes these complications, or they are side effects of the treatment.
-Some of these may include the following:
+When you have AML, there are a variety of complications that could occur.
+These complications are common with the disease and treatment side effects, and may include the following:

-With AML, you’ll bruise and bleed more easily because of the lower levels of platelets in your blood.
-Platelets are your clot-forming cells.
-You may also experience excessive bleeding inside your body, which you’re more susceptible to with advanced AML.
+With AML, bruising and bleeding occurs easily because of low blood platelets.
+Platelets are clot-forming cells.
+Excessive bleeding or hemorrhaging can also occur inside the body, which increases vulnerability to advanced disease activity.
 This is the second leading cause of death in patients with this disease.